gapdays/gapdays2021-spring/program.md

            This will help participants understand the current processes, with an emphasis on steps that are essential and need to be ported to the new release system.
 - **Wednesday, 17th February 2021** Work on release process
-  - 9:00: Discussions and plan for the day
+  - 9:00: Discussions and plan for the day -- Standup style in [gather.town](https://gather.town/app/nVLGg495C43fTrka/GAPDaysWorkspace)
+  - 16:00: End of Day standup in [gather.town](https://gather.town/app/nVLGg495C43fTrka/GAPDaysWorkspace)
 - **Thursday, 18th February 2021** Work on release process
-  - 9:00: Discussions and plan for the day
+  - 9:00: Discussions and plan for the day -- Standup style in [gather.town](https://gather.town/app/nVLGg495C43fTrka/GAPDaysWorkspace)
+  - 16:00: End of Day standup in [gather.town](https://gather.town/app/nVLGg495C43fTrka/GAPDaysWorkspace)
   - 19:00(ish) Virtual Pub (in [gather.town](https://gather.town/app/KgZHhZP9v7IHMYDX/gapdayspub), participants were sent password.)
 - **Friday, 19th February 2021** Finalising work on release process, and release a new version of GAP using that system.
-  - 9:00: Discussions and plan for the day
+  - 9:00: Discussions and plan for the day -- Standup style in [gather.town](https://gather.town/app/nVLGg495C43fTrka/GAPDaysWorkspace)
+  - 16:00(ish): End of GAP Days wrap up in [gather.town](https://gather.town/app/nVLGg495C43fTrka/GAPDaysWorkspace)

 <!--
 We will have the introductory talks to the various workpackages on Monday and Tuesday, overall the video conference will be running throughout the conference and any check-ins will be done through it or via slack.